XAP-Software/XAP-Software.github.io/_posts/2022-05-06-nextjs_popup_with_params.md

     </>
 ```

-It would be nice if we could keep our code a bit more concise.
+It would be nice if we could make our code a bit more concise.